Emha89/seagrass-agc-proxy-indonesia/README.md

 N_effective=201.3) -- that lives in a separate repository for that chapter, not here.

-## Open items
+## Notes

-- [ ] Add the paper citation once accepted
-- Note: in dataPrep_func_PA2.R, the xcoord/ycoord that survive into
-      dataPA_<year>.csv come from the GSE-extraction side, not the GT field-data side (gt_sf's own coordinates are dropped earlier via st_as_sf() without remove = FALSE).
+In dataPrep_func_PA2.R, the xcoord/ycoord that survive into dataPA_<year>.csv come from the GSE-extraction side, not the GT field-data side (gt_sf's own coordinates are dropped earlier via st_as_sf() without remove = FALSE).
 Left as-is deliberately: the exact reasoning isn't fully recalled, but this is the version that already produced the Study 2 / Chapter 4 manuscript results, so it should not be changed without also re-checking those results.

 ## Interactive AGC Viewer